franzos/goFranz/_work/q-windows-adwords.md

 ## What I did

-{% include project-image.html image="q-windows-06.jpg" %}
+{% include project-image.html caption="Landing Page: January 2017" image="q-windows-06.jpg" %}

 In an effort to capture leads from Google Adwords and Facebook ads, I have come up with a custom landing page.

+{% include project-image.html caption="Landing Page: April 2017" image="q-windows-13.jpg" %}

-To maximize efficiency, we're A/B testing the landing page to maximize conversion rate and thus maximize our ROI on ads.
+To maximize efficiency, I'm using analytics, heat mapping and traditional A/B testing to increase our conversion rate and thus maximize ROI on ad-spend.
+In the meantime, I'm reducing overall Google Adwords campaign cost and ensure we target the right audience, with matching keywords.

 ## The effects